mad-001/takaro-eco-integration/README.md

 If you need to build the plugin yourself:
 1. Ensure you have .NET 8.0 SDK installed
 2. Reference the Eco ModKit assemblies
-3. Build the `TakaroIntegrationPlugin.cs` file
+3. Build the `Source/TakaroIntegrationPlugin.cs` file
+4. The source code is provided in the `Source/` folder

 ## Support